-The objectives of the Program are to promote people connections and a contemporary and positive image of Australia and support for the Australian Government's international policy goals.
+The objectives of the Program are to promote people-to-people links and a contemporary and positive image of Australia and support for the Australian Government's international policy goals.

-The expected outcomes of the Program are:
+The expected outcomes are:

-- strengthened bilateral relationships in areas of mutual interest with particular countries and regions, - international networks, collaboration and connections between institutions and communities to build understanding, trust and influence, - enhanced Australian international reputation and reach through the promotion of our economic, creative and cultural, sporting, innovation and science, and education assets, and - increased understanding of Australians of the cultures and opportunities in each of these countries.
+- strengthened bilateral and multilateral relationships in areas of mutual interest with particular countries and regions - international networks, collaboration and connections between institutions and communities to build understanding, trust and influence - enhanced Australian international reputation and reach through the promotion of our economic, creative and cultural, sporting, innovation and science, and education assets - increased understanding by Australians of the cultures and opportunities in Southeast Asian countries.